Interesting Security Tips For Your Home And Office Premises

 You can use UV pens or labels to make it clear to potential thieves that your property has been marked.
-This will make the goods less valuable because they will be harder to sell on, therefore less attractive items to steal.
+This will make the goods less valuable because they will be harder to sell and, therefore, less attractive items to steal.

 Monitoring equipment is excellent, but there's nothing like having humans keeping guard and keeping you up to date.
-Get to know your near neighbours and look after one another, swapping contact details and keeping in touch if anything untoward happens, or if alarms go off.
+Get to know your neighbours and look after one another, swapping contact details and keeping in touch if anything untoward happens or if alarms go off.